 When this does happen it’s important that you do the following:

 When a debt or loan is forgiven, there are some tax implications.
 Also, some deductions will need to be reduced and others will be unclaimable.

 Accounting treatment of bad debts and forgiveness of commercial debt and loans can be complicated.
-MYOB recommends you speak with an accountant to obtain his or her assistance and advice in dealing with these issues in your business.
+MYOB recommends you speak with an accountant to obtain assistance and advice to deal with these issues.

 Start your search for a trusted accountant or bookkeeper with MYOB’s Find an Advisor search directory.